xvitaly/srcrepair/docs/source/faq.rst

 Unfortunately, some authors of FPS-configs have abandoned their configs.
 You can still use them, but their effectiveness may be low.

-.. index:: faq, FPS-configs, TF2 competitive mode
+.. index:: FPS-configs, TF2 competitive mode
 .. _faq-tf-comp:

 Why I cannot use FPS-config in a Team Fortress 2 competitive mode?